 1. Include Many Chemical Compounds and Natural Extracts for a Smooth Application

 An award-winning primer promises to deliver a seamless surface for immaculate makeup application.
 It helps soften out the appearance of pores, fine lines and any imperfections as well as allows your foundation to glide effortlessly and last longer.
 Unlike other typical primers, this product’s water-based formula is enriched with vitamins with a low concentration of the lightest silicones.
-It tends to keep a fresh, feathery feel on skin and your makeup staying colour-true for hours.
+It tends to keep a fresh, feathery feel on the skin and your makeup stays colour-true for hours.
 Ideal for all skin types.

 Infused with a bevy of skin-conditioners, lubricants and emollients, including Glycerin, Tridecyl Neopentanoate, Cetyl Alcohol, Caprylyl Glycol, Lanolin and Stearic Acid.
-These ingredients are considered safe with low hazard by FDA and EWG.
+These ingredients are considered safe with low hazards by FDA and EWG.
 They help the primer leave a moist coating that improves skin smoothness, plumps skin up and alleviates its fatigue.
 Cetyl Alcohol, Lanolin and Stearic Acid also work as surfactants, thickeners and emulsifiers.

 Mainly used as a pH adjuster or buffer to neutralize acids and balance the pH level of the product.
 Triethanolamine is proven to cause detrimental effects on immune and respiratory systems as well as human skin, like dryness, itching, scaling or blistering.
 So, stay aware!
 Make sure that you ultimately remove all of the makeup every day.

 The formula includes Carbomer as a thickener, a texture enhancer, a viscosity controlling agent and an emulsion stabilizer.
-Considered a low hazard ingredient.
+Considered a low-hazard ingredient.
 Its job is to regulate the flow or consistency of the product to become creamier and prevent emulsions from separating into their oil and liquid components.

 Plus, formulated with Butylene Glycol to control the product’s viscosity as a texture enhancer.
 But, it’s inclined to give a thinner texture for faster absorption and a feather-light, non-greasy sensation.
 Butylene Glycol is also a solvent to unify other ingredients in the formula.